ray-x/lsp_signature.nvim/README.md

   hint_prefix = "🐼 ",  -- Panda for parameter
   hint_scheme = "String",
-  use_lspsaga = false,  -- set to true if you want to use lspsaga popup hi_parameter = "Search", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
+  use_lspsaga = false,  -- set to true if you want to use lspsaga popup hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
                    -- to view the hiding contents max_width = 120, -- max_width of signature floating_window, line will be wrapped if exceed max_width
   transpancy = 10, -- set this value if you want the floating windows to be transpant (100 fully transpant), nil to disable(default) handler_opts = {
-    border = "shadow"   -- double, single, shadow, none },
+    border = "single"   -- double, single, shadow, none },

-  trigger_on_newline = false, -- set to true if you need multiple line parameter, sometime show signature on new line can be confusing, set it to false for #58 extra_trigger_chars = {}, -- Array of extra characters that will trigger signature completion, e.g., {"(", ","}
+  always_trigger = false, -- sometime show signature on new line or in middle of parameter can be confusing, set it to false for #58

+  auto_close_after = nil, -- autoclose signature float win after x sec, disabled if nil. extra_trigger_chars = {}, -- Array of extra characters that will trigger signature completion, e.g., {"(", ","}
-  -- deprecate !!
-  -- decorator = {"`", "`"}  -- this is no longer needed as nvim give me a handler and it allow me to highlight active parameter in floating_window zindex = 200, -- by default it will be on top of all floating windows, set to 50 send it to bottom debug = false, -- set to true to enable debug logging log_path = "debug_log_file_path", -- debug log path
+  zindex = 200, -- by default it will be on top of all floating windows, set to <= 50 send it to bottom

   padding = '', -- character to pad on left and right of signature can be ' ', or '|'  etc

-  shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black', -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' timer_interval = 200, -- default timer check interval set to lower value if you want to reduce latency toggle_key = nil -- toggle signature on and off in insert mode,  e.g. toggle_key = '<M-x>' }
+  transpancy = nil, -- disabled by default, allow floating win transparent value 1~100 shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black', -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' timer_interval = 200, -- default timer check interval set to lower value if you want to reduce latency toggle_key = nil -- toggle signature on and off in insert mode,  e.g. toggle_key = '<M-x>' }

+-- recommanded:
+require'lsp_signature'.setup(cfg) -- no need to specify bufnr if you don't use toggle_key

+-- You can also do this inside lsp on_attach
+-- note: on_attach deprecated
 require'lsp_signature'.on_attach(cfg, bufnr) -- no need to specify bufnr if you don't use toggle_key
 ```
-Note: navigator.lua no longer support auto setup for lsp_signature as the setup options is getting more complicated now

 ### Should signature floating windows fixed